ranganathanlab/pySCA/docs/source/install.rst

    the file `pfamseq.txt` contains phylogenetic annotations for PFAM sequences.
    This is necessary if you would like to annotate PFAM alignments with taxonomic/phylogenetic information using the annotateMSA script provided by pySCA.
-This file is quite large (~10 GB) and is not included here, but it is available from the PFAM FTP site in compressed (\*.gz) format.
+The file is available from the PFAM FTP site in compressed (\*.gz) format.
+Just be aware that the file is quite large (~10 Gb download, ~30 Gb decompressed), so check beforehand that you have available space on your hard drive.

 2) `PyMol <https://pymol.org/2/>`_ - necessary if you would like to use pySCA's automated structure mapping scripts, and useful for mapping the sectors to